Nightsd01/MicroQuad/README.md

 - Run `idf.py flash` to flash to a connected ESP32

 ### To Debug in VS Code
-- Launch OpenOCD either through VS code (currently not working for me) or via the command `idf.py openocd`
+- Launch OpenOCD using the command `idf.py openocd`
 - In VS Code's debug menu click 'Start Debugging' with the [Eclipse CDT Remote](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/DEBUGGING.md) target

 ### Notes on Hacks